JFryy/terraform-enterprise-api-python-client/README.md

-### Pyterprise
+## Pyterprise

-This is a small Python client library for Terraform Enterprise with helper functions to abstract usage of the HTTP API - this is a work in progress and likely not all functionality of the API has (or will) be ported over - but most common uses will attempted to be covered here.
+This is a very simple Python Client Library for Terraform Enterprise with helper functions to abstract usage of the HTTP API and handle errors in a normalized fashion.

-The methods used are straightforward and relatively self documenting so I won't have too much uses covered here.
+The methods included in this library generally map 1 to 1 in terms of function naming conventions to [terraform enterprise documentation](https://www.terraform.io/docs/cloud/api/), so please review the available methods if you are uncertain on this library's usage.

-#### Installation:
+### Installation:

-This module is available publicly and can be downloaded simply using pip3:
+This module can be installed via pip3, this library is compatible and can used be with python2 but is not available through PyPa for 2.7 versions.

 `pip3 install --user pyterprise`

-#### Usage:
+### Usage:

 First import the module and authenticate using the init method, you can retrieve a token from the terraform enterprise UI.
 ```python